angular/angular/aio/content/guide/glossary.md

 ## library

-In Angular, a [project](#project) that provides functionality that can be included in other Angular apps.
+In Angular, a [project](#project) that provides functionality that can be included in other Angular applications.
 A library isn't a complete Angular app and can't run independently.
-(To add re-usable Angular functionality to non-Angular web apps, you can use Angular [custom elements](#angular-element).)
+(To add re-usable Angular functionality to non-Angular web applications, you can use Angular [custom elements](#angular-element).)

 * Library developers can use the [Angular CLI](#cli) to `generate` scaffolding for a new library in an existing [workspace](#workspace), and can publish a library as an `npm` package.